Top 10 myths about osteoporosis

 While many women don’t realize they have a bone issue until they fracture, there are early signs and symptoms of bone loss.
 These include receding gums; decreased grip strength; weak and brittle fingernails; cramps, muscle aches and bone pain; height loss and low overall fitness.
 Another good way to know if you are losing bone is to test your pH level to see if your body is acidic, which can deplete your bone mass systematically until you begin eating a more alkalizing diet.

-By knowing these facts about bone loss, osteoporosis and fracture, you can take the steps to have better bones now and for life.
+By knowing these facts about bone health in addition to fracture and osteoporosis prevention, you can take the steps to have better bones now and for life.
 A good next step is to take my Fracture Risk Assessment to find out your true risk.
 Why don’t you take it right now?